Restaurant IT & Security

 Trigger: Third-party ordering platform disruption causes order-routing inconsistencies.

-First Response: Contain affected integration path, assign owner for vendor escalation, and enforce fallback order workflow.
+First response: Contain affected integration path, assign owner for vendor escalation, and enforce fallback order workflow.

 Stabilization: Reconcile order records, validate service integrity, and update integration monitoring controls.